Website-2/zbp-language-services.github.io/index.md

 ><small>"Zahra is an excellent interpreter.
 Our client even commented she is her ‘favourite interpreter’!"
 – A., Market Research Project Manager at LSP</small>

->"It's lovely to have you with us again, as I always receive such positive feedback about your interpreting!
+><small>"It's lovely to have you with us again, as I always receive such positive feedback about your interpreting!
 I'm often told that your lively interpretation makes watching market research interviews much more interesting and the project results much more tangible."<br>
-– J., Market Research Moderator
+– J., Market Research Moderator</small>

->"Brilliant job, glad we had Zahra as our interpreter.
+><small>"Brilliant job, glad we had Zahra as our interpreter.
 Really natural interpretation, bringing across the consumers' voices clearly for our research."
-– N., Market Research Sponsor
+– N., Market Research Sponsor</small>

->"Super helpful to work with as usual!"
+><small>"Super helpful to work with as usual!"
-– P., Project Manager for Market Research Transcription
+– P., Project Manager for Market Research Transcription</small>

->"Since 2020, Zahra has worked for us on numerous market research projects.
+><small>"Since 2020, Zahra has worked for us on numerous market research projects.
 She has exceptional skills as a simultaneous and consecutive interpreter for interviews and focus groups.
 We truly appreciate the quality of her work, professional manner, cooperation and fast communication."
-– P., Market Research Consultant
+– P., Market Research Consultant</small>

 ### Contact form